Handy "How Tos"

-It's a common question, right?
-You get a great email from a brand you admire or compete with, you're wondering what email marketing tool / ESP they used to send it but...how do you figure that out?
-It's one thing when the marketing tool they're using includes a "powered by" or logo at the bottom, but in all the other cases how do you figure out something that's really intended to be visible to us email recipients?
+It's a common question that virtually every marketer has asked.
+You get a fantastic email from a brand you admire or compete with, you're wondering what email service provider (ESP) / marketing tool they used to send it but...how do you figure that out?
+It's one thing when the marketing tool they're using includes a "powered by" or logo at the bottom, but in all the other cases how do you figure out something that's always intended to be visible to us email recipients?
+It's a great question and one I'll share few approaches to below.

 1) Search for Clues in Links / Headers